PgBiel/elembic/src/types/base.typ

 // Literal type
 // Only accepted if value is equal to the literal.
+// Input and output are equal to the value.
 #let literal(value) = {
   let represented = "'" + if type(value) == str { value } else { repr(value) } + "'"